 A.T. time, T.A.I. time, and U.T.C. time are not kinds of physical time but rather kinds of measurements of physical time.
 So, this is another reason why the word "time" is ambiguous; sometimes it means unmeasured time, and sometimes it means the measure of that time.
 Speakers rarely take care to say explicitly how they are using the term, so readers need to stay alert, even in the present Supplement and in the main Time article.

-By a convention in 1964 [by ratification by the General Conference of Weights and Measures for the International System of Units, which replaced what was called the old "metric system"], the standard clock is the clock that the ratifying nations agree to use for defining the so-called "standard second" or S.I. second.
-This second, which has been used by the U.S.A. since 1999, is defined to be the duration of 9,192,631,770 periods (cycles, oscillations, vibrations) of a certain kind of microwave radiation emitted in the standard cesium clock.
-More specifically, the second is defined to be the duration of 9,192,631,770 periods of the microwave radiation required to produce the maximum fluorescence of a small cloud of cesium 133 atoms (that is, their radiating a specific color of light) as the atoms make a transition between two specific hyperfine energy levels of the ground state of the atoms.
+At the 13th General Conference on Weights and Measures in 1967, the definition of a second was changed from a certain fraction of a solar day to a specific number of periods of radiation produced by an atomic clock.
+This new second is the so-called "standard second" or S.I. second.
+It is now defined to be the duration of 9,192,631,770 periods (cycles, oscillations, vibrations) of a certain kind of microwave radiation emitted in the standard cesium atomic clock.
+More specifically, the second is defined to be the duration of 9,192,631,770 periods of the microwave radiation required to produce the maximum fluorescence of a small cloud of cesium 133 atoms (that is, their radiating a specific color of light) as an electron in the atom makes a transition between two specific hyperfine energy levels of the ground state of the atom.
 This is the internationally agreed upon unit for atomic time [the T.A.I. system].
-The old astronomical system [Universal Time 1 or UT1] defined a second to be 1/86,400 of an Earth day.
+The old astronomical system [Universal Time 1 or UT1] defined a second to be 1/86,400 of an an average solar day.

-For this "atomic time," or time measured atomically, the atoms of cesium with a uniform energy are sent through a chamber that is being irradiated with microwaves.
-The frequency of the microwaves is tuned until maximum fluorescence is achieved.
-That is, it is adjusted until the maximum number of cesium atoms flip from one energy to the other, showing that the microwave radiation frequency is precisely tuned to be 9,192,631,770 vibrations per second.
+For this "atomic time," or time measured atomically, the atoms of cesium are cooled to near absolute zero and given a uniform energy while trapped in an atomic fountain or optical lattice and irradiated with microwaves.
+The frequency of the microwave radiation is tuned until maximum fluorescence is achieved.
+That is, it is adjusted until the maximum number of cesium atoms flip from one energy level to another, showing that the microwave radiation frequency is precisely tuned to be 9,192,631,770 vibrations per second.
 Because this frequency for maximum fluorescence is so stable from one experiment to the next, the vibration number is accurate to this many significant digits.